joseafga/thanos-drawing/README.md

 # Charizord

+Robot for UNIP Assis project!
-CAD drawing of the amazing robot!
+CAD drawing of the robot.